GigaTech-net/best-practices/devsecops.md

 ## The Challenge

 The heart of every devsecops capability is the pipeline.
 We'd like for you to create a delivery pipeline.
-This delivery pipeline shall build a proxy to a RESTful api and expose the api specification using the [open api](openapi) documentation standard.
-Your source code and delivery pipeline code shall be stored in a [GitHub](github) repository.
+This delivery pipeline shall build a proxy to a RESTful api and expose the api specification using the [open api][openapi] documentation standard.
+Your source code and delivery pipeline code shall be stored in a [GitHub][github] repository.
 It is entirely likely that the api you chose won't be documented.
-IN that case, please document the subset you are exposing using the OpenAPI standard.
+In that case, please document the subset you are exposing using the OpenAPI standard.

 Ideally, this would take a mid-level DevSecOps engineer, with experience with these technologies, two to four hours to complete the minimum requirements.